yuchye/Capstone/README.md

 ---

 ## Notebook 2: Pre-processing and EDA

+This notebook contains code for pre-processing the clean data from Notebook 1 and performing additional EDA.

 The pre-processing of the clean data began with converting the clinical text to lower case and removing all punctuation.